0xshinobii/so101-rt-control/README.md

-# so101-rt-control

-**Payload-adaptive trajectory tracking on a 5-DOF arm, as a real-time C++ / ROS 2 stack — taken from MuJoCo to real hardware, with the sim-to-real gap measured.**
+# Payload-adaptive tracking from MuJoCo to the SO-ARM101

+**One C++ / ROS 2 control loop, two plants, and a measured sim-to-real gap: the estimator that recovers payload in simulation does not transfer, so hardware identifies mass at rest, calibrates, freezes, then tracks.**

 One control loop, written once, runs against two backends behind a single `PlantInterface`: MuJoCo in simulation, and a ThinkRobotics SO-ARM101 over a Feetech serial bus.
-The current runners configure the loop thread `SCHED_FIFO` with `mlockall` under a `PREEMPT_RT` kernel and drive it at 200 Hz.
 Controllers (PD, computed torque, adaptive computed torque with online payload estimation) never learn which side of the plant boundary they are on.

+The current runners request `SCHED_FIFO` and `mlockall` and drive the loop at 200 Hz.
+The hardware tracking campaign below predates that integration — it measures tracking, not real-time execution.

 The sim-to-real gap is the substance of the project.
-The online payload estimator that recovers **102.4% of the computed-torque error gap in simulation** recovers **almost none of it on hardware** — 0.8 g of a 90 g payload, 9.4 g of a 180 g one, after 799 updates.
+Online payload RLS recovers **102.4% of the empty-model-to-perfect-model computed-torque RMS gap in simulation**.
+On hardware the same estimator returns **0.8 g of a 90 g payload and 9.4 g of a 180 g one** (799 updates) and tracks like the empty model.
 The failure comes from coupled measurement and actuator-model mismatches that controller-gain tuning alone does not fix.
 The hardware path is therefore a different estimator: identify the mass statically from motor current at rest, calibrate the instrument, freeze it, then track.
 Applying that correction inside the controller cuts the elbow's steady-state offset by **78–83%** and the arm RMS excluding wrist-roll by **49–55%** versus the same static ID without calibration.